jsyk/x65/doc/aura_fpga_opm.md

 ![Example of Basic Circuit ym2151+ym3012](pic/example-ym2151-ym3012.png)

 YM2151 was created by Yamaha in 1980's, being used by Atari and Sega arcade systems starting in 1984.
-As of 2023, this chip is maybe a quarter of century out of production.
+As of 2023, this chip is perhaps a quarter of century out of production.
 The chip interfaces with then-standard 5V TTL logic, and the D/A converter YM3012 even requires +/- 12V rails for its analog output.